rjoleary/cs444-joos-compiler/README.md

     Modifiers -> Modifier -> public

-Unfourtunately, the grammar is now weaker because it allows the `native` to be applied to fields.
+Unfortunately, the grammar is now weaker because it allows the `native` to be applied to fields.
 Additional weeder rules account for this.

 ### Greedy matching causes Scanner to recognize invalid programs